emafree/f2-commander/docs/testing.md

 ## Other known bugs

- - Uncaught errors result in a stack trace and error exit.

  - Default viewer, editor, shell and "open" programs are mostly macOS-specific, choices are too rigid.
 Make sure defaults work on clean macOS and Linux